 Collaboration across the Atlantic

 Beyond their own capabilities and specialties, the three centres frequently collaborate in order to run the most meaningful test possible for the customer.
 Metelen, for example, can offer its vast experience in automotive to run advanced tests for LaGrange’s automotive customers in the US – either because they’ve tested processes on a specific machine before or because they can produce a certain type of validation.

 Erich Brunner, President, Parts Preparation Product Group, at Wheelabrator, said: “Together, the three centres cover any blast process imaginable, reflecting Wheelabrator’s philosophy of continuous testing and revisiting of processes, of never assuming we already know.
 Over the years, our test capabilities across the group have expanded hugely, with local specialisms that are accessible globally.
 We will continue on this journey, striving to bring our customers – and their customers – proof of process and proof of performance.”

-Outside the three global test centres, many of Wheelabrator’s Centres of Product Innovation (CPI) and manufacturing locations have on-site specialist test capabilities.
-For example, our CPI Aerospace and Automotive covers testing for super-high-end peening processes.
+Outside the three global test centres, many of Wheelabrator’s Technology Centres and manufacturing locations have on-site specialist test capabilities.
+For example, our Technology Centre for Aerospace and Automotive covers testing for super-high-end peening processes.